HeliosLang/compiler/doc/03-always_succeeds_contract.md

 If you now check the balance of wallet 1 you should see two UTXOs, and the total value should be your starting value minus the two fees you paid.

-Note that *collateral* is only paid if you submit to a bad script, but cardano-cli does some checks when building the transaction and should throw an error before you are able to to so.
+Note that *collateral* is only paid if you submit a bad script.
+Cardano-cli does extensive checking of your script though, and should prevent you from submitting anything faulty.
+So *collateral* is only really paid by malicious users.